 That quote, the daddy of Web conspiracy theory quotes, has been the ignition for so much theory, bankers’ plots for world government, etcetera, a lot of it centred on BIS.
 Maybe a storm of conspiracy theories is ideal for obscuring and discrediting any kernel of truth there may be in something; but now we’re starting to do it.

 But all this is real history – what an interesting subject history is - but this isn’t the history that anyone is taught very much.
 We’re just skimming through history and picking out some bits and following leads, surfin’.
 The Web has made everything visible and available.
 We find the World Wide Web isn’t becoming a commonplace, it remains a wonder every new day.

-Huey Long was shot dead in 1935.
+Without W3 we'd have never read the colourful story Louisiana governor Huey Long.
+These were lively times, Long was shot dead in 1935.
 He never would have bodyguards and said that he fully expected to be killed by an assassin one day, and he was.
 Louis McFadden was killed in 1936.

 This is a fascinating account of Germany of the 30s, Why the German Republic Fell by Bruno Heilig.